-As part of her exhibition at the U.S. Pavilion, Simone Leigh will bring together scholars, artists, and activists from around the world for a major project, Loophole of Retreat: Venice.
+As part of her exhibition at the U.S. Pavilion, Simone Leigh brought together scholars, artists, and activists from around the world for a major project, Loophole of Retreat: Venice.

-Organized by Rashida Bumbray, Director of Culture and Art at the Open Society Foundations, with curatorial advisors Saidiya Hartman, University Professor at Columbia University, and Tina Campt, Owen F. Walker Professor of Humanities and Modern Culture and Media, Brown University, the three-day symposium will comprise dialogue, performances, and presentations centered on Black women’s intellectual and creative labor.
+Organized by Rashida Bumbray with curatorial advisors Saidiya Hartman, University Professor at Columbia University, and Tina Campt, Owen F. Walker Professor of Humanities and Modern Culture and Media, Brown University, the three-day symposium comprised dialogue, performances, and presentations centered on Black women’s intellectual and creative labor.

-The symposium will be guided by key directives including:
+The symposium was guided by key directives including:

-Maroonage: Maroons refer to the people who escaped slavery and created independent communities on the outskirts of enslaved communities.
-The maroonage directive is informed by the artist Deborah Anzinger’s explorations of fugitivity and resistance in Jamaica’s Cockpit Country, which is a site of historical refuge and resistance for Maroons.
+Maroonage: Maroons refer to the people who escaped slavery and created independent communities on the outskirts of enslaved societies.
+This directive is informed by the artist Deborah Anzinger’s explorations of fugitivity and resistance in Jamaica’s Cockpit Country, which is a site of historical refuge and resistance for Maroons.

-Medicine: This directive is inspired by how we cope with the natural and supernatural world around us.
+Medicine: This directive is inspired by how we cope with the natural and supernatural world around us using the qualities of science, plants and animals.
 It draws on our approaches to diverse ailments; physical, spiritual, natural, and supernatural.
 For this gathering, we consider the work of root and leaf doctors, traditional healers and conjurors of the rural Black American South and the global South.

 Read participant bios —>